BlazorGithubPages/blazorgithubpages.github.io/README.md

 - Azure Pipelines: the bundle is force pushed to `gh-pages` by using raw Git commands
-- GitHub Actions: an already existing [action](https://github.com/marketplace/actions/deploy-to-github-pages) is used to push the bundle to `gh-pages-from-actions` (this will need to be renamed to `gh-pages` to host your website from this branch)
+- GitHub Actions: an already existing [action](https://github.com/marketplace/actions/deploy-to-github-pages) is used to push the bundle to `gh-pages-from-actions`

 ## How to use this for your own project